Blueprint Travelers - Travel Site

 Jump to

 La Paz, Bolivia is one of the two political centers of the country and is a large and modern city.
 It is uniquely built into a river valley, giving unique features of incredibly steep neighborhoods of homes stacked upon each other.
-Because of this unique physical and urban landscape, it is a challenging city to navigate but the following options should make it easier to get around.
+Because of this unique physical and urban landscape, it is a challenging city to navigate but the following La Paz transportation options should make it easier for you to get around during your visit.

-Google Maps may not be the best tool for navigating the city because it has not integrated the teleferico and bus systems into the public transportation navigation of the city.
+Google Maps may not be the best tool for navigating the city because it has not integrated the teleferico and bus systems into the public transportation navigation of the city (May 2024).
 However, the application Moovit does display the transportation options in the city of La Paz.
 Because it uses both crowd-sourced and public transit data, it can provide information in areas that use private forms of transportation.
-On the application, similarly to Google Maps or other transit applications, you just need to enter your start and your destination and it will give you the transportation information, the times, and the bus company.
+On the application, similarly to Google Maps or other transit applications, you just need to enter your start and your end destination and it will give you the transportation information, the times, and the transit company.

 Walking Around the Neighborhoods of La Paz, Bolivia

-Neighborhood views of a market in La Paz, Bolivia
+Neighborhood views of a market from a teleferico, one of the La Paz transportation options

 Neighborhood views of a market in La Paz

 Not only is the city large and sprawling, but it is also built into the valley of mountains, making it a pretty hilly and steep area to explore on foot.
-In fact, when walking around, we felt like we were always going uphill, no matter where in the city we were.
-However, it is a great way to explore specific neighborhoods and areas to understand how the city is constructed.
+(In fact, when walking around, we felt like we were always going uphill, no matter where in the city we were.)
+However, walking is still a great way to explore specific neighborhoods and areas to understand how the city is constructed.
 It is safe to walk around most neighborhoods within the center of the city.
 However, consider other means of transportation when getting between neighborhoods.

 This is the public transportation that has completely modernized the city and has made challenging areas much easier to access.
-La Paz is built in a steep valley with much of the city is on mountainsides.
-The telefericos make a loop around the city, which is a great way to see the city from a unique vantage point.
+La Paz is built in a steep valley and much of the city is on mountainsides.
+The telefericos make a loop around the city, which is a great way to see the city from a unique vantage point and has made the city more accessible to its residents.

 To obtain tickets for the telefericos, you can purchase a card from any teleferico station with cash.
 You will also want to load some money on the card to take the telefericos around town.
-Each ride is about 3 Bolivianos so load on as much money you think you might need for the week.
+Each ride is about 3 Bolivianos so load on as much money you think you might need.
 You can always add more money to the card as you go.

 The Moovit application can help determine the best routes to get around the city using the telefericos.
 You can also use them as a tour to travel around the city.
 You can read more about the loop that you can do with the telefericos in La Paz here.